Hap-Map/HapMap/reports/week3-report.md

 - Jesse: Worked on and finished requirements and policies document, reviewed Flutter documentation.

 ## Next Steps
 - Emily: I plan on continuing to explore Flutter and Dart, as well as starting to work on the layout and wireframes for the application.
-This could be cone through simple sketches, figma wireframes, or even simple layouts on Flutter.
+This could be done through simple sketches, figma wireframes, or even simple layouts on Flutter.
 - Pulkit: Work on a Flutter prototype and explore/integrate libraries and APIs we will use.
 - Simona:
 - Lauren: